ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 For Windows users, these following commands need to be executed from the **Anaconda prompt** as opposed to a Windows terminal window.
 For Mac, a normal terminal window will work.

 #### Git and version control
-These instructions also assume you have `git` installed for working with Github from a terminal window, but if you do not, you can download that first with the command:
+These instructions also assume you have `git` installed for working with GitHub from a terminal window, but if you do not, you can download that first with the command:
 ```
 conda install git
 ```